vitoriapguimaraes/projects-labs-DSA/README.md

     - Development of the Hangman Game Program.
     - Object Oriented Programming
     - Implemented input validation to ensure that user entries are appropriate and meet the required criteria.

+4. Exploratory Data Analysis with Python Applied to Retail
+    - Study of a real industry database
+    - Extraction of insights and creation of informative charts
 --------------------------------------

 **Programas Desenvolvidos nos Cursos de Python da DSA**